 Planning a Trip to Bhutan?
-Here’s the complete guide to help you plan your trip to the brilliant country Bhutan.
+Here’s the complete guide to help you plan your trip to Bhutan.

 You can make an overland entry and exit from Phuntsholing, a small commercial town in the south west bordering Indian State of West Bengal.
 Phuntsholing is 170km away from Bagdogra, the nearest airport in West Bengal.
 One can also make an entry and exit from Gelephu, a small border town in south Bhutan.
 Samdrup Jongkhar is another town in the south east bordering Assam from where you can make entry and exit.
 It is 150km from Guhawati, the nearest airport in Assam.